MariioM/Graviton.js/README.md

   <li>Make a pull request.</li>
 </ol>
 <h2>License</h2>
-This project is licensed under the GPU GPLv3 - see the <a href="https://github.com/MariioM/Graviton.js/blob/main/LICENSE">LICENSE</a> file for details.
+This project is licensed under the MIT - see the <a href="https://github.com/MariioM/Graviton.js/blob/main/LICENSE">LICENSE</a> file for details.